George Saunders (footballer, born 1989)

-George Saunders (born 10 June 1989) is an English professional footballer who plays as midfielder for Colombian club Atlético Huila.
+George Saunders (born 10 June 1989) is an English former professional footballer who played as midfielder.

 Club career

 Born in London, Saunders joined the academy of Arsenal at the age of eight.
 He moved with his family to Spain, and was recruited by Villarreal, but was released by them, going on to join Torre Levante and then Espanyol.
 During this time he became the first British player to be called up to the Catalonia national football team.
-Ahead of the 2023 season, Saunders joiend Atlético Huila on a free transfer after seven years with Envigado.
+Ahead of the 2023 season, Saunders joined Atlético Huila on a free transfer after seven years with Envigado.
+In October 2023, Saunders announced on Instagram that he had retired from professional football.

 Personal life

 In October 2022, Saunders received Colombian citizenship.